![]() |

 therapy also promotes relaxation and reduces hot flashes.

-Exercising regularly can cut down the symptoms of hot flashes.
-Clinical studies show this benefit.
-Moreover, exercise improves sleep, stabilizes mood swings, reduces heart disease and builds strong bones.
-Enjoy life.
+regularly can cut down the symptoms of hot flashes.
+Clinical studies

 Humour and laughter are truly the best medicine.
 When you are laughing,